Islandora-Devops/migrate_7x_claw/README.md

 composer require islandora/migrate_7x_claw
 ```

-Install the examle migrations and enable the module with drush
+Install the module and example migrations at the same time using drush

 ```
 drush en islandora_migrate_7x_claw_feature